 Football office pools are the most popular form of sports betting.
-While easy to set up and run, we've included instructions below just in case you need them.
+While easy to set up and run, we've included instructions, sheets, and rules below just in case you need them.
 Most states in the U.S. have clarified their laws regarding this form of entertainment, allowing it as long as 100 percent of the funds in the pool are paid back out to the contestants.
 We strongly suggest that you check both your local laws and workplace rules before participating in any office pools.

 Suicide Pool Rules